-Then life moved forward, Neil Diamond was replaced in my teenage years by Michael Jackson, U2 and Bon Jovi.
+Then life moved forward, and Neil Diamond was replaced in my teenage years by Michael Jackson, U2 and Bon Jovi.

-Sometime in the 1990s, I bought a Neil Diamond Greatest Hits album and my memory came back.
+Sometime in the 1990s, I bought a Neil Diamond Greatest Hits album, and my memory came back.
 I still loved his voice.
 I loved his lyrics.
 I didn’t have friends whose mother’s got giddy over Neil Diamond anymore.
 Instead, his music was my secret indulgence.

 Then I went to work in 2004 and had this amazing supervisor.
 Her two greatest loves are Tom Jones and Neil Diamond.
 You know I loved her!
-She was younger than me and that love she had for Mr. Diamond might make my Bon Jovi obsession look tame.
+She was younger than me, and that love she had for Mr. Diamond might make my Bon Jovi obsession look tame.
 I pulled out my Neil Diamond and welcomed an old friend back.